-Tyler Jacobson illustrates a moment as combat between a band of adventurers and a fierce delegation of mountain orcs is about to unfold.
-The adventurers are as featured (left to right) : Skip Brickard, a halfling fighter with an orc-sized walloping waiting to happen; Illydia Maethellyn, an aged moon elf cleric of Sehanine Moonbow taking aim; Hitch, a brazen human rogue with shady ties to the Zhentarim faction; Makos, a tiefling warlock who's hellbent at getting revenge on his infernal father; and Nayeli Goldflower, a human paladin driven by an oath of vengeance.
+Tyler Jacobson illustrates a moment as combat between a band of adventurers and a delegation of orcs is about to unfold.
+The adventurers are as featured (left to right): Skip Brickard, a halfling fighter with an orc-sized walloping ready; Illydia Maethellyn, a moon elf cleric of Sehanine Moonbow taking aim; Hitch, a brazen human rogue with shady ties to Zhentarim; Makos, a tiefling warlock who's hellbent at getting revenge on his infernal father; and Nayeli Goldflower, a human paladin driven by an oath of vengeance.

-Version: 1.6
+Version: 1.7

-Last Update: May 6th, 2019
+Last Updated: July 21, 2019